 The inference that life does not matter because it will end is an ongoing source of despair for many reflective people, and literature, popular culture, and philosophy demonstrate its widespread influence.
 Given its power and prominence, alleviating the despair would be both an intellectual achievement and a contribution to welfare.
 I evaluate existing philosophical models of the despair, which diagnosis it as involving an unreasonable desire for permanence or positive “final outcome.”
 I conclude that these diagnoses are sometimes unsatisfactory, and especially so for lifelong atheists.
 I then argue that a temporal argument for nihilism often generates the despair and that this argument applies to all naturalistic evaluations of mattering, meaning, and value.
 The temporal argument for nihilism, however, involves an inconsistent shift between temporally neutral and temporally biased evaluations of mattering/meaning/value.
 Resolving the inconsistency, one way or the other, would remove the source of despair.

 Consequentialist theories determine rightness solely based on real or expected consequences.
-Although such theories are popular, they often have difficulty with universalizing intuitions, which, in their pre-theoretic form require concern for the question “What if everybody did that?”
-When universalizing versions of consequentialism have been attempted, as with rule consequentialism, the results are messy.
-We claim that the conceptual apparatus currently employed in moral theorizing is not adequate to the task.
-Just as decision theory is crucial to modern consequentialism for handling uncertainty, so too is it crucial for handling universalizability.
-Here, we present a relatively new decision theory, functional decision theory, that will allow us to sketch a theory of universalized act consequentialism.
-We argue this theory is superior to rule consequentialism both in modeling the actual reasoning of universalizers and in delivering correct results.
+Although such theories are popular, they often have difficulty with generalizing intuitions, which, in their pre-theoretic form, require concern for the question “What if everybody did that?”
+When generalizing versions of consequentialism have been attempted, as with rule consequentialism, the results are messy.
+We claim that the conceptual apparatus currently employed in generalizing consequentialism is not adequate to the task.
+Just as decision theory is crucial to modern consequentialism for handling uncertainty, so too is it crucial for handling generalizability.
+Here, we present a relatively new decision theory, functional decision theory, that will allow us to sketch a theory of generalized act consequentialism.
+We argue that this theory is superior to rule consequentialism both in modeling the actual reasoning of generalizers and in delivering correct results.

 "The Real Problem with Prepunishment"